HKJPN/MD-WORKS-PROVENANCE/samples/README.md

 > **A high Non-internal paste share does not always mean AI use, plagiarism, or misconduct.**

 It means only that some pasted text could not be verified as originating from an earlier Copy/Cut event within the same Report.
-However, further follow-up with **the author is recommended to determine the reason for such a high proportion of non-internal paste.** For such purposes, more detailed information about the writing process can be viewed from the Technical View tab of the Verifier (Red frames indicated in the Figure).
+However, further follow-up with **the author is recommended to determine the reason for such a high proportion of non-internal paste.** For such purposes, more detailed information about the writing process can be viewed from the Technical View tab of the Verifier (indicated by the red frames in the figure).
 Likewise:

 > **Integrity Broken does not by itself mean academic misconduct.**

 It means that the current Report does not match the integrity information recorded at finalization.
-Nevertheless, **the reason for the modification must be confirmed, as it could indicate either unintentional file corruption or deliberate tampering.**
+Nevertheless, **the reason for the modification must be confirmed, as it could indicate either unintentional file corruption or deliberate tampering.**　You should inspect the writing process using the Technical View tab of the Verifier (indicated by the red frames in the figure)

 ---